otonashixav/nanoidenticon-svg/README.md

 ## createNanoidenticon

 Returns an object containing svg and path attributes.
+Easier to work with for certain ui libraries.